-2.2.3 Poplar Project, Saskatchewan -MOU with East Resources Inc.
+2.2.3 Poplar Project, Saskatchewan - MOU with East Resources Inc.

-The Poplar project, comprising approximately 51,000 hectares, was staked by the Company in 2006 and covers all of the northern edge of the Athabasca Basin located between CanAlaska's Helmer and Lake Athabasca projects.
+The Poplar project, comprising approximately 46,000 hectares, was staked by the Company in 2006 and covers all of the northern edge of the Athabasca Basin located between CanAlaska's Helmer and Lake Athabasca projects.

 In June 2009, the Company announced that it had executed an MOU with East Resource Inc. ("ERI") on the Poplar project.
-ERI had a prior, similar MOU with the Company to undertake uranium exploration at the Company's NE Wollaston project in the Province of Manitoba.
-However, due to prolonged delays in receiving exploration permits for NE Wollaston from the Province of Manitoba which required aboriginal consultations, East Resource Inc. and CanAlaska agreed to work together on the Poplar project under similar earn-in terms as the prior MOU for NE Wollaston.
+ERI had a prior, similar MOU with the Company to undertake uranium exploration at the Company's NW Manitoba project (previously NE Wollaston) in the Province of Manitoba.
+However, due to prolonged delays in receiving exploration permits for NW Manitoba from the Province of Manitoba which required aboriginal consultations, East Resource Inc. and CanAlaska agreed to work together on the Poplar project under similar earn-in terms as the prior MOU for NW Manitoba.